yourWaifu/sleepy-discord/source/setup.html.md

 # Getting Started

- 1. In case you haven't already have any source code, create a cpp file and copy and paste [this example code](https://github.com/yourWaifu/sleepy-discord/blob/master/examples/hello/example0.cpp).
+ 1. In case you do not already have any source code, create a cpp file and copy and paste [this example code](https://github.com/yourWaifu/sleepy-discord/blob/master/examples/hello/example0.cpp).

  2. If you haven't already installed git, do so now.
 Type in the command ``git --version`` to make sure it's installed.
 You may also use a git gui if you like.